JasonMarsteller/javascript-final-project/README.md

 # Major Code Revision - Convert to Vertical Movement

 Convering the movement from horizontal to vertical was the most difficult part of this process.
 The movement was somewhat simple in changing myObstacles to a y focus, but adjusting the myObstacles to show up in the right place in a vertical orientation was the most difficult.
-The bolded items were the locations of changes.

 ```
 function updateGameArea() {